hiteshpatil2005/hiteshpatil2005/README.md

 ### About Me 🚀
 <div>
 <p>
 I am Hitesh Patil from Maharashtra,India.
-An energetic and detail-oriented Computer Engineering student on a journey to bridge the digital realm.
+An energetic and detail-oriented IT Engineering student on a journey to bridge the digital realm.
 Currently seeking opportunities to learn and grow.
 </p>
 </div>